Sparse streams

 Limit on branched files

-By default, the number of files branched into a sparse stream is limited and controlled by your Helix Core Server administrator.
+By default, the number of files branched into a sparse stream is limited and controlled by your P4 Server administrator.

-Unless your Helix Core Server administrator has removed the limit, you might encounter the limit when you attempt to check out files.
+Unless your P4 Server administrator has removed the limit, you might encounter the limit when you attempt to submit files or at checkout when connected to a pre-2026.1 P4 Server.
 If so, the Files exceed the file maximum allowed in a sparse stream dialog box appears.
 If this occurs, you can cancel the operation or convert the stream.

-You might also see a message that says Are you sure you want to check out xx files?" when you check out more files than the threshold specified by Preferences > Behavior > Warn before checking out files, if the number of files exceeds number.
-If you click Check Out, you might still encounter the limit on branched files that is controlled by your Helix Core Server administrator.
+You might also see a message that says Are you sure you want to check out xx files?" when you check out more files than the limit specified by Preferences > Behavior > Warn before checking out files, if the number of files exceeds number.
+If you click Check Out, you might still encounter the limit on branched files that is controlled by your P4 Server administrator.